You may have thought you could get away with not wearing sunscreen or covering up on the beach. But the sun quickly gave you a reality check.

 The fluid that collects under the damaged skin is there to promote healing and cushion the raw tissue underneath.

-Our advice is to not use a fake tan over sunburn.
-Give your skin time to heal before applying any type of spray tan or self-tanner.
+It’s a bad idea to apply any fake tanning products over a sunburn.
+Give your skin time to heal before applying any type of spray tan or self-tanner, and learn to avoid sunburn in the future.

 If you want to balance out the color tone on your sunburned skin, you could consider using a bronzer to even out the color tone.